Why does the Solana Highlands apartment community need to be revitalized?

 Will residents be charged a fee for parking or for garages?

-One bedroom leases will include one parking space and two bedroom leases will include two spaces.
-In addition to the 380 parking spaces included in the residents’ leases, there will be 145 additional rentable and guest parking spaces.
-In addition, all the onsite parking will be more accessible, convenient and secure with after-hours gated entry.
+One-bedroom leases will include one parking space and two-bedroom leases will include two spaces.
+In addition to the 380 parking spaces included in the residents’ leases, there will be 151 additional resident and guest parking spaces.
+In addition, all onsite parking will be more accessible, convenient, and secure.

 How much guest parking will be provided in the Revitalized Solana Highlands?

-There will be 65 guest parking spaces, or 1 guest space for every 4 units.
-The Revitalized plan will provide 68% more parking overall while only increasing the units by 31%, which will provide significantly more parking for both residents and guests.
+There will be 63 guest parking spaces, or approximately one guest space for every four homes.
+The Revitalized plan will provide 71% more parking overall while only increasing the units by 31%, which will provide significantly more parking for both residents and guests.
 Today there is not enough parking on site, guest spots are scarce in some areas and parking within the property is not connected.
-The Revitalized plan is designed to alleviate these issues with increased parking, evenly distributed and more convenient guest spots and improved community circulation.
+The revitalized plan is designed to alleviate these issues with increased parking, evenly distributed and more convenient guest spots and improved community circulation.

 How will traffic be affected on surrounding streets?